-When a birth injury occurs or when babies are born with problems that prevent them from developing and thriving as they should, they may undergo a special type of therapy known as speech pathology.
-In many instances, these babies exhibit feeding issues.
-In turn, they may undergo speech pathology in order to learn to feed properly.
-In other instances, children with disorders such as cerebral palsy, autism, and other debilitating conditions may benefit from speech pathology by learning techniques on how to communicate properly.
+When a birth injury occurs or when babies are born with deficits that prevent them from developing and thriving in a typical progression, they may benefit from a special type of therapy known as speech pathology.
+In many instances, these babies exhibit feeding difficulties.
+In turn, they may participate in speech therapy in order to learn to feed properly (ex.
+Suck, swallow, breathe).
+In other instances, children with disorders such as cerebral palsy, autism, and other debilitating conditions may benefit from speech therapy by learning techniques on how to communicate most efficiently.

 What is Infant Speech Pathology?

-Infant speech pathology is a form of therapy in which an infant learns how to feed properly and/or learns to develop better communication skills.
-A certified speech-language pathologist (SLP) help infants learn to feed and learn communication skills in a number of ways.
-In addition, nutritionists, nurses, lactation consultants, physical therapists, and physicians may all play a part in the speech pathology treatment plan.
-Toddlers and children with speech problems are also treated by SLPs and can learn effective communication skills via a variety of therapy and learning options.
+Infant speech pathology is a form of therapy in which an infant learns how to feed safely and competently and/or learns to develop the most functional and appropriate communication skills.
+A certified speech-language pathologist (SLP) helps infants learn to feed and learn communication skills in a number of ways.
+These therapists also work with infants to prevent swallowing and feeding disorders.
+In addition, nutritionists, nurses, lactation consultants, physical therapists, occupational therapists and physicians typically all play a part in the speech pathology collaborative team.
+Toddlers and children with speech impediments are also treated by SLPs and can learn effective communication skills via a variety of therapy and learning modalities.

 Infant Speech Pathology and Feeding

 Speech pathology for feeding issues can begin as early as birth, after a problem with feeding is recognized.
-Infants who have difficulties with feeding may benefit greatly from infant speech pathology, but before beginning treatment, they usually undergo an in-depth oral motor and swallowing evaluation to determine the kind of feeding issues, how severe the problems are, and how the problems were caused.
+Infants who have difficulties with feeding may benefit greatly from speech pathology for infants, but before beginning treatment, they usually undergo an in-depth oral motor and swallowing evaluation to determine the kind of feeding issues, how severe the problems are and how the problems can be treated.

-After doing a readiness assessment on pre-feeding and a oral motor and swallowing evaluation, infant speech pathology may include:
+After doing a thorough assessment and evaluation on pre-feeding and an oral motor and swallowing evaluation, infant speech therapy may include:

 - Practice oral stimulation with infants who cannot yet bottle or breast feed.